aydenk1/Drone-Vision-Spring-2021-Orientation/README.md

 # Drone-Vision-Spring-2021-Orientation

 ## Step 1.
 Setup Linux Environment
 Working in a linux environment will be essential to running software for the drone vision team.
 There are many ways to achieve this, with tons of ways to mess up as well.
-Please   feel free to ask Justin or I if you run into problems.
+Please feel free to ask Justin (jqualley@purdue.edu) or I (akocher@purdue.edu) if you run into problems.

 ### Creating a Linux Environment
 - Windows